 Do your research

-Before shaking hands with a provider, you should look into what tools for remote management of your data it offers.
-If compliance regulations apply to your industry, ensure that your cloud provider has the proper certificates.
-If you’re using an uncertified provider, you may not meet the compliance standards.
+Before shaking hands with a provider, you should look into what tools it offers for remote data and access management.
+If compliance regulations apply to your industry, ensure your cloud provider has the proper certificates.
+If you're using an uncertified provider, you may not meet the compliance standards.

-Don’t forget to find everything else to know about your provider — look for any previous data breach reports and see if your provider’s name pops up.
+Remember to find out everything else about your provider—look for any previous data breach reports and see if your provider's name pops up.
 The more you know beforehand, the easier it will be to decide.

 Secure gaps between systems

-The more cloud environments you’re relying on, the more gaps in your infrastructure that malicious individuals could exploit.
-It’s the organization’s responsibility to identify them and implement potential solutions.
+The more cloud environments you rely on, the more gaps in your infrastructure that malicious individuals could exploit.
+It's the organization's responsibility to identify these and implement potential solutions.

 Encrypt everything

 Encrypting files before transfer to cloud storage is also a good practice.
-In addition, it’s possible to fragment your data into shards and store them across multiple clouds.
+In addition, you can fragment your data into shards and store them across multiple clouds.
 Even if a hacker could access a small amount of data, it would remain useless.

 Strict access permissions

-Make sure that only the users that need to access the data can access the data.
+Ensure only the users who need to access the data can access it.
 Enforce strong credential policies and add additional IP allowlists to allow only specific IP ranges to connect to your network.

 Audit your permissions and set your credential lifecycle terms.
-Avoid password reuse and keep refreshed constantly to avoid other database dumps affecting your database’s security.
+Avoid password reuse and keep your passwords constantly refreshed to prevent other database dumps from affecting your database's security.

 Secure end-user devices